 The Great Barrier Reef is a refuge for many species of conservation concern.
-The Great Barrier Reef Marine Park Authority works to protect marine animal species that are threatened, iconic or at risk.
+We work to protect marine animal species that are threatened, iconic or at risk.

 Protected species are those that are protected by law and need special management.

 |Marine mammals (whales, dolphins, dugong,seals)||More than 30 species of marine mammals are found along the Great Barrier Reef.
 Bottlenose dolphins, humpback and dwarf minke whales are frequently seen while other species such as Bryde's whales are seldom seen or perhaps seldom recognised.
 The Great Barrier Reef is an important habitat for dugong.|

 Islands and cays along the Great Barrier Reef support breeding populations of 22 seabird species.

 Areas of international significance for migratory and resident species of shorebirds are found on, or adjacent, to the Great Barrier Reef.

 |Marine turtles||Six of the worlds seven species of marine turtle occur on the Great Barrier Reef with globally significant nesting areas for four of these found in the Region.
 All six species are classified as threatened as a result of pressures both from within the Great Barrier Reef Region and elsewhere.|

 |Crocodile||The estuarine crocodile can be found in most coastal waters and around many of the islands and cays of the Great Barrier Reef.|